G. V. Iyer: Career

 He later made a film on Madhvacharya in Kannada and Ramanujacharya in Tamil.
 He also made a remarkable Sanskrit movie Bhagavad Gita (1993), which won Best Film at the National Film Awards of 1993.
 The film was also nominated for Best Film at the Bogotá Film Festival.

 He produced Natyarani Shanthala, a historical television series on the Hoysala Jain queen Shanthala, who was married to a Vaishnava King.
 It was re-made in Hindi as well as in Kannada.
 It was based on several works by Samethanahalli Rama Rao in Kannada.

 He later went on to make a movie Swami Vivekananda.
 It was an attempt to portray Swami Vivekananda, realistically.
 For this film Mithun Chakraborty won a national award for Best Supporting Actor.
 Mithun Chakraborty played Shri Ramkrishna Paramhansa.
 Though it had many famous actors such as Mithun Chakraborty, Hema Malini and Sarvadaman Banerjee, the movie failed commercially.

+Iyer's final projects included the Kannada film Sri Krishnaleele (2003) and a 13-episode television series on Krishna in Tamil, Malayalam and Hindi languages, both of which completed filming by August 2001.
+Sri Krishnaleele was based on Purandara Dasa's kirtans, which included 38 of his poems and 40 songs.

 He was planning a film based on the Hindu epic Ramayana, with Sanjay Dutt playing the role of Ravana, before his sudden death on 21 December 2003 at the age of 87.
 His last rites took place at his Bharadhwaja Ashrama, near Dodda Aladamara, on the outskirts of Bangalore, near Kengeri.